ftrias/TeensyDebug/README.md

 The `#pragma` will eliminate optimizations.
 If you don't use it, the compiler will inline `test_function()` and remove the symbol.
 It may also eliminate `mark` after realizing it serves no purpose.

+When you press Upload, the sketch will be compiled and uploaded to the Teensy.
+If you have enabled the menu options (see below for installation instructions), then GDB will come up in a new window.
+If not, follow the Manual instructions farther down.

 Installing
 -------------------------------------------

-There are installers for Mac, Linux and Windows.
+There is an installers Mac, Linux and Windows.
 The installer does these things:

 1. Create a directory named TeensyDebug in your library and copy source files there.
-2. Customize IDE configuration
-   (a) Copy customized `boards.local.txt` and `platform.local.txt` to `hardware/teensy/avr` directory.
+2. Customize IDE by copying customized `boards.local.txt` and `platform.local.txt` to `hardware/teensy/avr` directory.
 These files create the menu options and cause `teensy_debug` to be used to upload the program and run GDB.
-3. Copy teensy_debug for your platform to the `hardware/tools` directory.
+3. Copy the `teensy_debug` for your platform to the `hardware/tools` directory.

-You can either do these things by hand or use the installer app for your platform as described below.
+You can also do these things by hand and not use installer app for your platform.

 Installing on Mac
 -------------------------------------------